 Drosophila hemibrain generated by two Enhanced FIB-SEM systems through 13 hot-knife tabs.

 Higher resolution further improves the interpretation of otherwise ambiguous details.
 Nearly all organelles can be resolved and classified with whole cell imaging at 4 x 4 x 4 nm3 nm voxels.
-We use this approach to establish an isotropic 3D reference library of whole cells and tissues, and open access to all datasets in OpenOrganelle.
+We use this approach to establish an isotropic 3D reference library of whole cells and tissues [Xu et al. 2021], and open access to all datasets in OpenOrganelle [Heinrich et al. 2021].
+Together, this represents the beginning of a new field of high-resolution whole-cell 3D EM, and the story was featured in Nature and TheScientist.
 Additionally, by combining with super-resolution fluorescence imaging, CLEM applications unleash the full potential of intracellular organelle identification with labeling insights.

 Enhanced FIB-SEM 2.0: Advance high throughput and large volume beyond 1.0

 We are developing advance FIB milling processes to handle a block face up to 500 x 500 µm2, thus extending the imageable volume without hot-knife partitioning.
 Coupled with faster SEM imaging enabled by optimized staining protocol, a volume up to 500 x 500 x 1000 µm3 could be milled and imaged without the constraints and overheads of hot-knife partitioning approach.
 We expected more than five-folds of improvement in image acquisition alone, compared to the existing hot-knife method, and an order magnitude improvement in the entire pipeline throughput.

 Enhanced FIB-SEM 3.0: Develop artifact-free 3D volume imaging